Emma Amos: The Story of Postmodernist African-American Artist

 The painting Equals is one of Amos’ most emblematic artworks of this series.
 African and American colors, symbols and fabrics combine, while an African American woman is falling.
 She doesn’t look scared though, her determined, proud gaze goes directly to the spectator.

 The red equal sign at the center of the composition and the title leave no room for doubt; the woman wants equality.
-She is not asking for it however, she is demanding it.
-Living without being discriminated against is a basic human right.
+However, She is not asking for it, she is demanding it.
+Living without being discriminated is a basic human right.

 Death and Legacy

 Emma Amos kept working until Alzheimer’s forced her to stop.
-She left us this year but through the 2000s her work gained appreciation.
-Numerous exhibitions included her art, for example, Tate’s Soul of a Nation: Art in the Age of Black Power and the Brooklyn Museum’s We Wanted a Revolution: Black Radical Women 1965-1985, both in 2017.
+She left us in 2020 but through the 2000s her work became appreciated.
+Numerous exhibitions showcased her art, for example, Tate’s Soul of a Nation: Art in the Age of Black Power and the Brooklyn Museum’s We Wanted a Revolution: Black Radical Women 1965-1985, both in 2017.

-Her first career retrospective in 2021 will be held at the Georgia Museum of Art, called Emma Amos: Color Odyssey (January 30 – April 25, 2021; COVID-19 permitting).
-It will then travel to the Philadelphia Museum of Art and the Munson-Williams-Proctor Arts Institute in Utica, N.Y.
+Her first career retrospective in 2021 was held at the Georgia Museum of Art, called Emma Amos: Color Odyssey.
+Then it traveled to the Philadelphia Museum of Art and the Munson-Williams-Proctor Arts Institute in Utica, NY.

 In the end, we can read Amos’ art as a universal message of equality, which relates both to the past and to the present.
 Her message also opens the door to more personal meanings that each viewer can find and apply to their own life.